tremblay/HTML-Table-to-JSON/README.md

   - Format: `array(colNum1 => header1, colNum2 => header2)`
   - Default: `NULL`
 - `firstRowIsData`
-  - Boolean indicatign whether the first row contains data (not headers)
+  - Boolean indicating whether the first row contains data (not headers)
   - Choosing `TRUE` treats the first row as data regardless of `<th>` tags.
 DO NOT choose this if there are headers in the first row that you want to override.
   - Default: `FALSE`
 - `onlyColumns`